ruasnv/ruasnv/README.md

-# Hi there, I'm Rua 🤍
+# Hi there, I'm Rua
-## I'm a Computer Engineering student and I love learning new things.
-## Join me on my journey to discover the world of technology.

-🌸 2024 Goals: Learn more about machine learning, start using GitHub more !
+🌸 2024 Goals: Learn more about machine learning, ai, nlp and use GitHub more!

 ### Connect with me:
 &nbsp;&nbsp;